What Is a Test-Optional College?

 If a college or university has a test-optional admissions policy, that means they allow all or some applicants to decide whether to submit SAT or ACT® scores as part of their application.
-It doesn’t mean that schools aren’t interested in seeing all applicants’ performance and potential—but if a student doesn’t submit their scores, it won’t be considered in the application review.
+It doesn’t mean that schools aren’t interested in seeing all applicants’ test scores—but if a student doesn’t submit their scores, it won’t be counted against them in the application review.

 Understanding test-optional policies can help you make informed decisions about whether to take the SAT, the ACT, or both.
 The most important point is that policies vary widely.
 Be sure to read each college’s policy carefully so you understand what you need to do to qualify for admission, scholarships, financial aid, etc.

 Variations in Test-Optional Policies

 Here are some possible variations in test score policies:

 At some colleges, if your GPA or class rank meets the minimum requirements, you can decide not to submit SAT or ACT scores.
 Some applicants, like homeschooled or international students, are required to submit scores, regardless of GPA.